stefaniecg/stefaniecg.github.io/bib_dis/main.md

 If we succeed to go through the initial Alef discovery, then we can continue with the next 7 follow-up sessions, called the [Bet discovery](#bet-discovery).
 Each session will have a topic and a central question we want to answer with the group by reading specific verses of scripture.
 The _bible discovery_ is an already existing tool used to read the bible with non believers [|8|](#references).
-We will use a slightly modified version of its structure, prepare specific bible topics of _John's Gospel_.
+We will use a slightly modified version of its structure and read specific verses in _John's Gospel_ to cover a topic.
 As we target to use this for people mainly reached on the streets we call it _street bible discovery_.
-The reason to use John's gospel is because we already give this material, so there is no need to acquire different material.
+The reason to use John's gospel is because we already give this material, so there is no need to acquire any different material.
 Even though, we prepare specific verses and a structure for the meeting, we will rely on the guidance of the Spirit for its execution.
-Therefore, the structure, topic, and question is a guide that can be adapted.
+Therefore, the structure, topic, and question are only a guide that can be adapted.

 - **Expected Outcome**:
 Take the _lost_ we reach on the streets to (at least) the stage of _connected lost_.